benchmark-subsetting/cere/doc/cere-configure.1.md

 First of all, CERE uses the `CERE_MODE` variable to determine the compliation mode (default, capture, replay, ...).
 The build command will be run in an environment where this variable is defined.
 In case of a more "complex" build sytem (such as autotools or CMake), the user can simply refer to this variable with `$CERE_MODE` to ensure that the variable is passed correctly along the whole compilation process.

+Moreover, CERE will do a few things in the current directory by default :
+- looking for the `.cere` directory
+- looking for the `cere.json` config file
+- launching all the build and run commands

+*Note :* For somme commands, it is possible to specify regions files, instead of passing them through the command line.
+These files are looked for from the current directory (if the specified path is relative).

-Moreover, CERE will look for the `.cere` directory, and run all the commands in the working directory by default.
-In order to change this beheviour, you can define the `CERE_WORKING_PATH` environment variable.
-If not defined, this variale will default to the current directory.
+Defining the `CERE_WORKING_PATH` environment variable will change this behaviour.
+If not defined, this variable will indeed default to the current directory.

 In order to further refine this behaviour :